SypherSP/Crypto-Alert/README.md

+# RUN THE CoinController.java to run the GUI

 Crypto Currency price alert application

-#RUN THE CoinController.java to run the GUI

 Resources: